grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 The creation of robust static benchmarks is an incredibly resource-intensive endeavor, and even the best efforts are short-lived.

-- **Example Cost:** Projects like BIG-bench [@bigbench] involved the labor of over 440 top researchers for two years to collect $204$ diverse tasks, representing an implicit cost of millions of dollars.
-Similarly, the SuperGLUE [@superglue] benchmarks required $80+$ expert annotators.
+- **Example Cost:** Projects like BIG-bench <d-cite key="bigbench"></d-cite> involved the labor of over 440 top researchers for two years to collect $204$ diverse tasks, representing an implicit cost of millions of dollars.
+Similarly, the SuperGLUE <d-cite key="superglue"></d-cite> benchmarks required $80+$ expert annotators.
 - **Fast Saturation:** Despite this immense investment, even these meticulously curated datasets face the same risk of rapid saturation and contamination.
 The moment a score is achieved, the data distribution is "seen," and the expensive benchmark begins its inevitable slide toward being a memory test.
-Even an Olympic-level difficult problem set AIME [@aime] can be 98.7% saturated within months of its release.
+Even an Olympic-level difficult problem set AIME <d-cite key="aime"></d-cite> can be 98.7% saturated within months of its release.

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure4.png" class="img-fluid" caption="Figure 4.
-Benchmark saturation over time for popular benchmarks, normalized with initial performance at minus one and human performance at zero [@international-safety]." %}
+Benchmark saturation over time for popular benchmarks, normalized with initial performance at minus one and human performance at zero <d-cite key=\"international-safety\"></d-cite>." %}

 ### 2.5 The Mismatch on the Path to AGI